What Is Personal Injury Law?

 An intentional tort is a purposeful act that causes harm.
 You may have a personal injury claim when an intentional tort causes an injury.
 The specifics of intentional torts can vary by state but tend to be similar.
 That said, you should always make sure your jurisdiction recognizes the type of intentional tort you are basing your claim on.
 The best way to do this is to speak with an experienced attorney who will know the specifics regarding your state’s personal injury laws and causes of action.

-The following is a brief, inexhaustive overview of common intentional torts resulting in personal injury.
+The following is a brief, non-exhaustive overview of common intentional torts resulting in personal injury.

 In personal injury law, an assault happens when someone threatens to harm you.
 The threat must be believable, and the person must threaten to harm you immediately—not sometime in the future.
 Personal injury law can vary by state, but to recover for assault in court, you will generally have to show that the other person intended to “cause apprehension of harmful or offensive contact” and that you believed that the contact would occur.

-To prove someone falsely imprisoned you, you will need to show they confined you without your consent and that you were aware of the confinement.
+To prove that someone falsely imprisoned you, you will need to show they confined you without your consent and that you were aware of the confinement.
 To prove false imprisonment, you will need to show you were confined to a bounded area.
-This does not necessarily mean someone put you in a cage; someone who locks you in an area from which you could not reasonably escape has also confined you in a bounded area.
+This doesn’t necessarily mean someone put you in a cage.
+Someone who locks you in an area from which you could not reasonably escape has also confined you in a bounded area—for example, a department store restroom or changing room.

 Intentional Infliction of Emotional Distress